-Parameswaran Gopikrishnan, Vasiliki Plerou, Luis.
-A. N. Amaral, Bernd Rosenow, and H. Eugene Stanley
+Parameswaran Gopikrishnan\, Luís A. Nunes Amaral\, Yanhui Liu\, Martin Meyer\, Vasiliki Plerou†\, Bernd Rosenow‡\, and H. Eugene Stanley\.

-Center for Polymer Studies1 and Department of Physics, Boston University, Boston MA 02215, USA.
+\ Center for Polymer Studies and Department of Physics, Boston University, Boston MA 02215, USA.
+Department of Physics, Boston College, Chestnut Hill, MA 02617, USA.
+Institut für Theoretische Physik, Universität zu Köln, D-50937 Köln, Germany.

 Abstract.
-Physicists in the last few years have started applying concepts and methods of statistical physics to understand economic phenomena.
-The word "econophysics" is sometimes used to refer to this work.
-One reason for this interest is the fact that Economic systems such as financial markets are examples of complex interacting systems for which a huge amount of data exist and it is possible that economic problems viewed from a different perspective might yield new results.
-This article reviews the results of a few recent phenomenological studies focussed on understanding the distinctive statistical properties of financial time series.
-We discuss three recent results (i) The probability distribution of stock price fluctuations: Stock price fluctuations occur in all magnitudes, in analogy to earthquakes - from tiny fluctuations to very drastic events, such as market crashes, eg., the crash of October 19th 1987, sometimes referred to as "Black Monday".
-The distribution of price fluctuations decays with a power-law tail well outside the Lévy stable regime and describes fluctuations that differ by as much as 8 orders of magnitude.
-In addition, this distribution preserves its functional form for fluctuations on time scales that differ by 3 orders of magnitude, from 1 min up to approximately 10 days. (ii) Correlations in financial time series: While price fluctuations themselves have rapidly decaying correlations, the magnitude of fluctuations measured by either the absolute value or the square of the price fluctuations has correlations that decay as a power-law and persist for several months. (iii) Correlations among different companies: The third result bears on the application of random matrix theory to understand the correlations among price fluctuations of any two different stocks.
-From a study of the eigenvalue statistics of the cross-correlation matrix constructed from price fluctuations of the leading 1000 stocks, we find that the largest 5-10% of the eigenvalues and the corresponding eigenvectors show systematic deviations from the predictions for a random matrix, whereas the rest of the eigenvalues conform to random matrix behavior - suggesting that these 5-10% of the eigenvalues contain system-specific information about correlated behavior.
+In recent years, a considerable number of physicists have started applying physics concepts and methods to understand economic phenomena.
+The term "Econophysics" is sometimes used to describe this work.
+Economic fluctuations can have many repercussions, and understanding fluctuations is a topic that many physicists have contributed to in recent years.
+Further, economic systems are examples of complex interacting systems for which a huge amount of data exist and it is possible that the experience gained by physicists in studying fluctuations in physical systems might yield new results in economics.
+Much recent work in econophysics is focussed on understanding the peculiar statistical properties of price fluctuations in financial time series.
+In this talk, we discuss three recent results.
+The first result concerns the probability distribution of stock price fluctuations.
+This distribution decreases with increasing fluctuations with a power-law tail well outside the Lévy stable regime and describes fluctuations that differ by as much as 8 orders of magnitude.
+Further, this non stable distribution preserves its functional form for fluctuations on time scales that differ by 3 orders of magnitude, from 1 min up to approximately 10 days.
+The second result concerns the accurate quantification of volatility correlations in financial time series.
+While price fluctuations themselves have rapidly decaying correlations, the volatility estimated by using either the absolute value or the square of the price fluctuations has correlations that decay as a power-law and persist for several months.
+The third result bears on the application of random matrix theory to understand the correlations among price fluctuations of any two different stocks.
+We compare the statistics of the cross-correlation matrix constructed from price fluctuations of the leading 1000 stocks and a matrix with independent random elements, i.e., a random matrix.
+Contrary to first expectations, we find little or no deviation from the universal predictions of random matrix theory for all but a few of the largest eigenvalues of the cross-correlation matrix.